Running a business has never been an easy road. However, in recent months the road ahead has become a bit rockier.

 Take inventory of your resources—equipment, skills, personnel, technology, etc. Understanding your true potential will help you meet new needs and find new target audiences moving forward.

-Band together: Use online forums, webinars, digital roundtables, and LinkedIn communities to connect and engage with other businesses owners.
+Band together: Use online forums, webinars, digital roundtables, and LinkedIn communities to connect and engage with other business owners.

 Sharing new ideas and approaches benefits your industry as a whole, and gives you the opportunity to hone your thought-leadership skills.